(Educational Philosophy of Don Bosco - Don Bosco's Way, Style, Approach, Method, System, etc... of Educating and Accompanying Young People Today)

-On a number of occasions I been have asked to express, verbally or in writing, a few thoughts concerning the so-called "Preventive System" which we are accustomed to use in our houses.
-Until now I have not been able to comply with this wish for lack of time, but since at the present moment we are preparing to print the regulations which now have been observed as it were by tradition, I have thought fit to give here an outline of it, which however will serve as a sketch for a small work which I am preparing, if God will give me life enough to be able to complete it.
-I do this solely to help in the difficult art of the education of the young.
-Therefore I will say: in what the Preventive System consists, and why it should be preferred; its practical application, and its advantages.
+On a number of occasions I have been asked to express, verbally or in writing, a few thoughts concerning the so-called "Preventive System" which we are accustomed to use in our houses.
+Until now I have not been able to comply with this request for lack of time, but since at the present moment we are preparing to print the regulations, which now have been observed as it were by tradition, I have thought it may be fitting to present here an outline of it, which will serve as a sketch for a small work which I am preparing, if God will give me life, long enough to complete it.
+I do this solely to help in the difficult art of educating the young.
+Therefore I will speak about in what the Preventive System consists and why it should be preferred; its practical application and its advantages.

-Part 1: In what the Preventive System consists, and why it should be preferred.
+Part 1: In What Does the Salesian Preventive System Consists, and Why It Should be Preferred

 Quite otherwise, I would say its very opposite, is the preventive system.
 It consists in making known the rules and regulations of an Institute, and then supervising in such a way that the students are always under the vigilant eye of the Director and the assistants, who like loving fathers will converse with them, act as guides in every event, counsel them and lovingly correct them, which is as much as to say, will put the students into a situation where they cannot do wrong.